tock/tock/doc/reference/trd-hil-design.md

 inside the call to `random` if cached results are ready: the values are ready, so issue the callback immediately.

-Making the `random_ready` callback from inside `random` is a bad idea.
+Making the `random_ready` callback from inside `random` is a bad idea for two reasons: call loops and client code complexity.
-Let's walk through why.

 The first issue that arises is it can create call loops.
 Suppose that the client wants 1024 bits (so 32 words) or randomness.
 It needs to